IverMartinson/MegaDumbOS/README.md

 ### CLI Documentation
 #### Help Menu
-The help menu shows the list of commands that are avalible, aswell as their funtions and inputs.
+The help menu shows the list of commands that are avalible, as well as their funtions and inputs.
 It is formatted like this:
 * `command` (`input type of comand`) [`function of command`]

 ## Makefile